jbms/sphinx-immaterial/_sources/cppreference.rst.txt

 .. confval:: cppreference_xml_files

-   List of :python:`tuple[str, str]` that overrides the default list of XML data files to use.
+   Overrides the default list of XML data files to use.
 This allows an alternative (e.g. newer) version of the cppreference XML data files that are available at:

    - https://raw.githubusercontent.com/p12tic/cppreference-doc/master/index-functions-c.xml
    - https://raw.githubusercontent.com/p12tic/cppreference-doc/master/index-functions-cpp.xml